 Slice the tomato along the bottom to expose the seed cavities.

 Squeeze the seeds into a cup.
 Any cup will do.
-You can mix tomato seeds from the same plant, but use a different cup for each different type of tomato.
+You can mix tomato seeds out of fruit from the same variety, but use a different cup for each different type of tomato.

 Plastic cups are convenient because you can write the variety name right on them, and they can be washed and reused.